Flexible Instructional Day Guidance Considerations

 Does everyone have access to the materials required to complete the work during the FID?

-Access to the materials and resources required for instruction and completing assignments must be made available for all students during the FID.
+- Access to the materials and resources required for instruction and completing assignments must be made available for all students during the FID.
+Students and staff must be able to access instruction and/or instructional materials on the day of flexible instruction in order to be considered participating and in attendance for the purposes of

 What do you do if or when there are unexpected extenuating circumstances?

-For unexpected situations that may occur during a FID (e.g., localized power outage in one area of a district), a policy that addresses alternatives to the planned program is critical.
-In the case of a localized power outage, a school entity must have a back-up plan to address a power failure in all or part of the district.
+- For unexpected situations that may occur during a FID (e.g., localized power outage in one area of a district or a lack of internet access for an individual student of group of students), a policy that addresses alternatives to the planned program is critical, including a detailed backup plan with alternative methods of accessing materials.

 Meeting Free Appropriate Public Education (FAPE)